farellfaiz/farellfaiz/README.md

 <br />
 <br />

-- 🏫 I’m currently an undergraduate student at Faculty of Earth Science and Technology, Bandung Institute of Technology.
+- 🏫 I’m currently an undergraduate student at Faculty of Earth Science and Technology, ITB.
 - 🌱 I’m currently learning Python and JavaScript.
 - 👯 I’m looking to collaborate on many projects.
 - 💬 Ask me about anything [here](https://github.com/farellfaiz/farellfaiz/issues)